 Your development is influenced by research and critical thinking, as well as the following contexts that shape creative design practice:

-These elements are taught through Design and Screen Cultures courses and involve participation in:
+These elements are taught through core Product Design courses and the Design and Screen Cultures courses and involve participation in:

 - live industry projects